lcostantino/gomemscan/README.md

   -print-output
     	Print json output if file not provided (default true) -raw-dump
-    	Generate a file per chunk that matched with binary data -stop-first-match
+    	Generate a file per chunk that matched with binary data of blen size -stop-first-match
     	Stop after the first chunk match
   -string string